Wafi-Finance/jrfm-4129983-Financial-Market-Modeling-supplementary-Bibliometric/README.md

 **“Financial-market forecasting and modelling from econometrics to AI: an integrated systematic and bibliometric review with content synthesis (1990–2024)”** - **jrfm-4129983**

+## citation - here is the full reference
+Wafi, A. S., El-Halaby, S., & Ahmed, H. (2026).
+Financial-Market Forecasting and Modelling from Econometrics to AI: An Integrated Systematic and Bibliometric Review with Content Synthesis (1990–2024).
+Journal of Risk and Financial Management, 19(3), 228. https://doi.org/10.3390/jrfm19030228

 ---

 ## 📁 Main Contents